Hypermobility (joints): Diagnosis

 Joint hypermobility syndrome shares symptoms with other conditions such as Marfan syndrome, Ehlers-Danlos Syndrome, and osteogenesis imperfecta.
 Experts in connective tissue disorders formally agreed that severe forms of Hypermobility Syndrome and mild forms of Ehlers-Danlos Syndrome Hypermobility Type are the same disorder.
+The basic issue is that Ehlers-Danlos Syndrome was defined based on its observable symptoms in the skin and joints, but is now classified as a genetic disorder.
+However, it is impossible to tell whether a person has EDS symptoms due to an inherited EDS gene, a spontaneous mutation that causes identical symptoms, or a problem in fetal development causes identical symptoms, without both knowing the genetic family history and performing a specialized genetic test.
+The results do not matter to clinical treatment of the symptoms.

-Generalized hypermobility is a common feature in all these hereditary connective tissue disorders and many features overlap, but often features are present that enable differentiating these disorders.
+Generalized hypermobility is a common feature in hereditary connective tissue disorders and many features overlap, but often features are present that enable differentiating these disorders.

 The inheritance pattern of Ehlers-Danlos syndrome varies by type.
 The arthrochalasia, classic, hypermobility and vascular forms usually have an autosomal dominant pattern of inheritance.
 Autosomal dominant inheritance occurs when one copy of a gene in each cell is sufficient to cause a disorder.
 In some cases, an affected person inherits the mutation from one affected parent.
 Other cases result from new (sporadic) gene mutations.
 Such cases can occur in people with no history of the disorder in their family.

 The dermatosparaxis and kyphoscoliosis types of EDS and some cases of the classic and hypermobility forms, are inherited in an autosomal recessive pattern.
 In autosomal recessive inheritance, two copies of the gene in each cell are altered.
 Most often, both parents of an individual with an autosomal recessive disorder are carriers of one copy of the altered gene but do not show signs and symptoms of the disorder.